jhunschejones/Chrome-According-To-Josh/gh-wide/README.md

 # GH Wide

 ### Overview
-A small Chrome extension to help collapse the right-hand column in an Issue or PR for more horizontal viewing space.
+A small Chrome extension to help collapse the right-hand column in supported GitHub UIs for more horizontal viewing space.